 - Previous MRSA infection

-MRSA infection can often be high in certain groups of the population, such as children belonging to a sports team or peer groups, since they may share sports equipment or clothing and skin-to-skin contact is high.
+The chances of an outbreak of MRSA infection can often be high in certain groups of the population, such as children from a sports team or peer group, since they may share sports equipment or clothing and skin-to-skin contact is high.

 The possible complications of MRSA infection in an untreated child may include the following (4).

 - Bacteria may damage nearby tissues.

-- MRSA may cause fatal complications, such as sepsis (blood infection), septic shock, pneumonia, necrotizing fasciitis osteomyelitis (bone infection), or endocarditis (heart infection).
+- MRSA may cause fatal complications, such as sepsis (blood infection), septic shockiXA severe complication of an infection where a person’s blood pressure drops to dangerously low levels. , pneumonia, necrotizing fasciitisiXA potentially life-threatening bacterial infection causing rapid and progressive destruction of the body’s soft tissues. osteomyelitis (bone infection), or endocarditis (heart infection).

 Signs And Symptoms Of MRSA Infection In Children